skippyr/becho/PLANNING.md

 All those properties can be changed by using specific flags, which will be mentioned later in this document.

-By saying it, `becho` can be versatile enough to:
-  + color text.
-  + create bullet list.
-  + indent text.
-  + fix text's case.

 ## What are the options flag it can accept?

 ### Escape Sequences

-By default, `becho` will interpret escape sequences, so characters like `\n` or `\t` would affect its output.
-This behavior can be disabled by using the flag `--no-escape`.
-Using it, the previous characters would be printed instead of interpreted.
+By default, `becho` will not interpret escape sequences, so characters like `\n` or `\t` will be printed instead of interpreted.
+This behavior can be disabled by using the flag `--escape`.
+Using it, the previous characters would be interpreted instead of printed.

 ### Bold